Skip to content

 Labels

 A-libtest Area: `#[test]` / the `test` library B-RFC-approved Blocker: Approved by a merged RFC but not yet implemented.
-C-tracking-issue Category: A tracking issue for an RFC or an unstable feature.
-F-custom_test_frameworks `#![feature(custom_test_frameworks)]` S-tracking-design-concerns Status: There are blocking ❌ design concerns.
+C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC F-custom_test_frameworks `#![feature(custom_test_frameworks)]` S-tracking-design-concerns Status: There are blocking design concerns.
 T-cargo Relevant to the cargo team, which will review and decide on the PR/issue.
 T-dev-tools Relevant to the dev-tools subteam, which will review and decide on the PR/issue.
 T-lang Relevant to the language team, which will review and decide on the PR/issue.
 WG-embedded Working group: Embedded systems

 Comments